It's Rush Limboy and this, the one and only Excellence in Broadcasting Network.

 I used to work for McClatchy.

-K yeah, essentially they are.
+Yeah, essentially they are.

-They run by the same guy.
+They're about the same guy.

 They all need to add Democrat to their name.

-Commune, collective cookie cutters produced by J Schools, Columbia University J School, that's the biggie.
+Commune, collective, cookie cutters produced by J schools, Columbia University J School, that's the biggie.

-And then you've got you wouldn't believe.
+And then you've got, you wouldn't believe.

-This guy that wrote the great, great book on me, Zev Chaffetz, who wrote the book on me, he went.
+This guy that wrote the great, great book on me, Zev Shafetz, who wrote the book on me, he went, is this in the book?

 I can't remember if this is in the book.